• previous page

 FACT FOCUS

-• Taiwan’s Jade Mountain is the highest peak in East Asia.
+• Yushan, also known as Jade Mountain, is the highest peak in East Asia.

 • Around 20 percent of the country’s land area is protected.